afiune/knife-chef-vault-bootstrap/README.md

 ===================
 Knife plugin to bootstrap a Chef node wrapped by chef-vault knife commands to automate the whole cycle.

+OK, this might not be a good idea!
+Let's cyrcle back with the Team!

 Requirements
 ------------